Parents' Bill of Rights

 - Parents have the right to inspect and review the complete contents of their child's education record (for more information about how to exercise this right, see 5500-R);

 - Parents have the right to have complaints about possible breaches and unauthorized disclosures of student data addressed.
-Complaints should be directed to John J. Voerg, Data Protection Officer, 845-943-3007, email@example.com, 21 Wynkoop Place, Kingston, NY 12401.
-Complaints can also be directed to the New York State Education Department online at http://nysed.gov.data-privacy-security, by mail to the Chief Privacy Officer, New York State Education Department, 89 Washington Avenue, Albany, NY 12234 or by email to firstname.lastname@example.org or by telephone at 518-474-0937.
+Complaints should be directed to Dr. Paul J. Padalino, Data Protection Officer, 845-943-3003, email@example.com, 21 Wynkoop Place, Kingston, NY 12401.
+Complaints can also be directed to the New York State Education Department online at http://nysed.gov.data-privacy-securityreport-improper-disclosure, by mail to the Chief Privacy Officer, New York State Education Department, 89 Washington Avenue, Albany, NY 12234 or by email to firstname.lastname@example.org or by telephone at 518-474-0937.

 - Parents have the right to be notified in accordance to applicable laws and regulations if a breach or unauthorized release of their student’s PII occurs.

-- Parents can expect that educational agency workers who handle PII will receive annual training on applicable federal and state laws, regulations, educational agency’s policies and safeguards which will be in alignment with industry standards and best practices to protect PII
+- All district and school employees and officers with access to PII will receive annual training on applicable federal and state laws, regulations, district and school policies and safeguards which will be in alignment with industry standards and best practices to protect PII

 - In the event that the District engages a third-party provider to deliver student educational services, the contractor or subcontractors will be obligated to adhere to State and Federal Laws to safeguard student PII.
-Parents can request information about third-party contractors by contacting John J. Voerg, Data Protection Officer, 845-943-3007, email@example.com, 21 Wynkoop Place, Kingston, NY 12401 or can access the information on the district’s website (currently under construction).
+Parents can request information about third-party contractors by contacting Dr. Paul J. Padalino, Data Protection Officer, 845-943-3003, email@example.com, 21 Wynkoop Place, Kingston, NY 12401 or can access the information on the district’s website.